 12(10) Where the contracting authority is entitled to impose financial penalties, it may deduct such financial penalties from any sums due to the beneficiary(ies) or call on the appropriate guarantee.

-12(11) The decision to impose administrative sanctions may be published on a dedicated financial penalties: fines representing up to10% of the total value of the contract.
+12(11) The decision to impose administrative sanctions may be published on a dedicated internet-site, explicitly naming the beneficiary(ies).